Paracells/dummy-react-lightbox/README.md

 - Just one file and one scss file for customizing styles
 - Have buttons for change pictures
 - Close lightbox when click outside picture
-- Close lightbox when click on close button
+- Close lightbox when click on the close button
+- Close lightbox when press ESC button
+- Dummy thumbnails